Balwantrai Mehta: Political career

 He was the Chairman of Estimate committee of Parliament.
 He chaired the committee set up by Government of India in January 1957 to examine the working of the Community Development Programme and the National Extension Service and to suggest measures for their better working.
 The committee submitted its report in November 1957 and recommended the establishment of the scheme of 'democratic decentralisation' which finally came to be known as Panchayati Raj.

 He also remained President of Servants of the People Society (Lok Sevak Mandal), a social service organisation founded by Lala Lajpat Rai, in 1921.

 He succeeded Jivraj Narayan Mehta as the Chief Minister of Gujarat on 25 February 1963.

 Death

 During the Indo-Pakistani War of 1965, on 19 September 1965, then serving chief minister Mehta flew in a Beechcraft commuter aircraft from Tata Chemicals, Mithapur to the Kutch border between India and Pakistan.
 The plane was piloted by Jahangir Engineer, a former Indian Air Force pilot.
 It was shot down by Pakistan Air Force pilot Qais Hussain, who assumed it to be a reconnaissance mission.
-Mehta was killed in the crash along with his wife, three members of his staff, a journalist and two crew members.
+Mehta died in the crash along with his wife, three members of his staff, a journalist and two crew members.

+Aftermath

 In August 2011 Qais Hussain wrote to Jahangir Engineer's daughter apologizing for his mistake, stating that a "civilian plane was mistaken for a reconnaissance aircraft by Pakistani controllers, and he was ordered to shoot it down".